JMB-Scripts/Michaelis-Menten/README.md

 # Michaelis-Menten Equation Fitting Tool
-It was written for UGA students to use during biochemistry practicals in L2, L3, and M1.
+It was written for University of Grenoble ALpes (UGA) students for biochemistry practicals in L2, L3, and M1.

 This tool allows users to input data for substrate concentration (`S0`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
-The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.
+The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.(no need of expansive software)

 If you found this project useful, used it, or needed to customize it (e.g., adding more lines or columns), please let me know!
 Your feedback is essential to help me improve and continue this project.